alexkrug/dev-docs/new_chain/relayer/relayer.md

 ### 1.1 Chain Listener
 Chain listener fetches data from the source chain and poly chain, including block header, cross-chain events emitted from CCM, and Merkle proofs used to verify the cross-chain message in the poly chain.
-And the interface listed is necessary.
+The listed interface is necessary.

 ```go
 type IChainListener interface {